finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 ).withRoute(RouteSpec("index").at(Get) bindTo index)
 ```

+## a note on design philosophy
+The library has evolved greatly over the year that it's been in production, but the core principles remain:

+- design for extensibility: new Parameter and Body types, message formats (such as JSON libraries etc), new module renderers and templating engines are all simple to add.
+- dependency minimisation: Fintrospect only relies on a single external library and the even choice of Finagle version is up to the end-user.
+Bindings for external message formats and templating libraries are shipped, but dependant libraries are up to the user to include.
+- proper semantic versioning: using major versions to indicate breaking changes, along with notes in the changelog to help end users migrate versions.

 ## fin
 And that's a whirlwind tour of some of the features of Fintrospect - you can see the full feature set in the documentation at the [project site][fintrospect].
 For the impatient there is a Github repo with an fully tested [demo application][demo].

 Alternatively, you can go straight to Maven for the base SBT install:
 ```scala
 libraryDependencies ++= Seq(
   "io.github.daviddenton" %% "fintrospect" % "12.4.0",